vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 The logic that determines the guest ID is as follows:

-1. If this field is set, then its value is used.
+If this field is set, then its value is used.
-2. Otherwise, if the VirtualMachineClass used to deploy the VM contains a non-empty guest ID, then it is used.
+Otherwise, if the VM is deployed from an OVF template that defines a guest ID, then that value is used.
-3. Finally, if this field is still undetermined, and the VM is deployed from an OVF template that defines a guest ID, then that value is used.
+The guest ID from VirtualMachineClass used to deploy the VM is ignored.

 Please refer to https://bit.ly/4elnjP3 for a complete list of supported